Best used cars in Canada for 2023

 The Toyota Corolla is the best-selling vehicle of all time, with some 50 million units finding their way into customer garages and driveways since 1966.
 To put that number into perspective, the current population of Canada is about 40 million.

-The Corolla has one of the industry’s highest safety scores, and recent models have a growing list of standard safety equipment.
 Shoppers after the lowest running costs and highest residual value can consider a Toyota Corolla Hybrid.
-It’s easier on fuel than standard Corolla models, and its partial-electric hybrid engine turns in a higher-performing drive, with acceleration and torque output superior to non-hybrid models.
+It’ll cut your fuel bill by about a third, and its partial-electric hybrid engine turns in a higher-performing drive and superior fuel economy compared to non-hybrid models.

 Read our review of the Toyota Corolla.